OneEqualsOne/Azure-Learning-Materials/SC-900/SC-900 Part 1 - Concepts of Security Compliance & Identity.md

 CIA triad also used here (Confidentiality, Integrity, Accessibility)

 ## Zero Trust model
-Assumes everything is open and untrusted even behind firewall and network.
+Assumes everything is open and untrusted even behind firewalls and networks.
 ### Principals of Zero Trust
 - **Verify Explicitly** – always authenticate and authorize based on available data points, user id, location, device, service, workload, data classification and anomalies
 - **Least Privilege** – always limit user access to just what they need and nothing more.